DigitalPublishingToolkit/TOD45_InternetFromIndia/md/06AshishRajadhayksha.md

 kind of undifferentiated subject, literally a *body to be enumerated*, to be fed, housed, incarcerated, quarantined.
-As a result, citizenship has a component part that is viewed as an entitlement, requiring qualifiers, impossible to make available for all. []{#_Hlk107309875 .anchor}Niraja Gopal Jayal, in a complex argument which will appear many times in this essay, identifies a differentiated citizenship, of status (or ‘thin’ citizenship) as against practice (‘thick’ citizenship).[^06AshishRajadhayksha_11] Within reform language, the first is meant to lead to the second in the
+As a result, citizenship has a component part that is viewed as an entitlement, requiring qualifiers, impossible to make available for all.
+Niraja Gopal Jayal, in a complex argument which will appear many times in this essay, identifies a differentiated citizenship, of status (or ‘thin’ citizenship) as against practice (‘thick’ citizenship).[^06AshishRajadhayksha_11] Within reform language, the first is meant to lead to the second in the